Biomedical Engineering and Design

 NeoFax (click on NeoFax tab under MicroMedex) -- "helps clinicians accurately prescribe, calculate, formulate, and administer essential drugs and parenteral nutrition solutions for infants.
 By providing complete neonatal drug information covering more than 180 substances, NeoFax helps reduce medication errors and decreases time spent ordering and compounding."

-PDR.net (Physician's Desk Reference) -- The DRUG INFORMATION page provides a lot of information, including PK and dosing considerations:
+PDR.net (Physician's Desk Reference) -- The Drug Information page includes a lot of information, including mechanisms of action, pharmacokinetics, and dosing considerations.

 SIDER (Side Effect Resource) -- The collected *public* information about *marketed* medicines.
 You can search by drug name, ATC code, or side effect.